By Dr Charlotte Russell, Clinical Psychologist

 Other problems are long-standing, such as school holidays concentrating people in specific time periods of the year, varying costs depending on seasons, such as Christmas holidays and that peoples’ attitudes and behaviours change when they are on holiday and these changes can create problems and resentment amongst residents of destinations.”

-What is the psychology of our desire to see famous sites and sights?
+What is the psychology of our desire to see famous places?

 For each of us individually there are many reasons why want to visit popular sights and destinations.
 Fundamentally we are a social species and are naturally curious and attracted to what other people seem to be enjoying or gaining benefit from.
 All of those snaps on Instagram that show the people living their best lives are alluring to us.
 When we are at home in the grey drizzle (which is most of the time in the UK!) we attach meaning to these destinations and sights.
 Its this meaning that is a huge driver of our travel behaviours when it comes to famous places.